14-Day 4-Island Trip to the Cook Islands: Including Rarotonga, Aitutaki, Mauke and Mitiaro!

 Dining Recommendations

-If you want a sophisticated vibe, head to the Rapae Bay Restaurant of the Pacific Resort Aitutaki or the Flying Boat Beach Bar & Grill of the adults-only Aitutaki Lagoon Private Island Resort.
-Otherwise, alternative yet fantastic dining options include the casual alfresco ambience of the Avatea Cafe and the seafood specialists and local watering hole of The Boat Shed Bar & Grill.
+If you want a sophisticated vibe, head to the Rapae Bay Restaurant of the Pacific Resort Aitutaki or the H.M.S.
+Bounty Restaurant & Bar of the adults-only Aitutaki Lagoon Private Island Resort.
+Alternatively, fantastic dining options include the casual alfresco ambience of Avatea Cafe, as well as the seafood specialists and local watering hole, The Boat Shed Bar & Grill.

 Learn more about these eateries and get more recommendations in The Best Places to Eat on Aitutaki: 10 Best Restaurants on Aitutaki.

 Relax this morning at your Aitutaki accommodation.
-Then, do some exploration on dry land today – you’ll need a car or scooter rental for this.
+Then, do some exploration on dry land today – you’ll need to rent a car or scooter for this.

 Road Trip Around Aitutaki